cph-cachet/pulmonary_monitor_app/README.md

 All of this is configured in the [`sensing.dart`](https://github.com/cph-cachet/pulmonary_monitor_app/blob/master/lib/sensing/sensing.dart) file.
 Compared to the standard CAMS example app, this app makes extensive use of `AppTask`s for collecting surveys and sound samples.
 However, it also illustrates how "normal" sensing measures can be wrapped in an `AppTask`.
 For example, there is an app task collecting weather and air quality measures.

-The user-interface of the app is shown below.
+The user-interface of the app is shown in Figure 1.

 ![pm_0](https://user-images.githubusercontent.com/1196642/99997746-e5a81980-2dbd-11eb-833f-7b28cb37fd05.png)
 ![pm_1](https://user-images.githubusercontent.com/1196642/99997786-f22c7200-2dbd-11eb-86ac-d6a9b44c549d.png)